arkku/dotfiles/README.md

   be used as part of other commands)
 * `fztag` – select a tag and print its name (e.g., to be used as part of other commands)
+* `fzbrt` – select a branch or tag and print its name (e.g., to be used as part of other commands)
+* `fzgf` – select a file from the git repository and print its name
+* `fzgcf` – select from changed files in the git repository and print its name
+* `fzgfr` – select a file from the git repository, or its submodules, and print its name
+* `fziss` – select a GitHub issue and print its number (e.g., to be used as part of other commands)
+* `fzpullr` – select a GitHub pull request and print its number (e.g., to be used as part of other commands)

 #### Global Aliases